-Peel and finely grate the ginger.
+- Peel and finely grate the ginger.
 Set aside.

-Crack open the cardamom pods and grind the seeds using a spice grinder or mortar and pestle.
+- Crack open the cardamom pods and grind the seeds using a spice grinder or mortar and pestle.
 Set aside.

-Add sugar and water to a small saucepan over medium heat until sugar dissolves.
+- Add sugar and water to a small saucepan over medium heat until sugar dissolves.
 Add ginger and ground cardamom and simmer for 10 minutes.
 Remove from heat and let cool to room temperature.

-Once the syrup has cooled, strain through a fine mesh strainer.
+- Once the syrup has cooled, strain through a fine mesh strainer.
 Transfer to a large jar or bottle and add sparkling water.
 Keep the ginger ale chilled in fridge while you make the rest of your drink.

-Crush ice, either using a Lewis bag or food processor.
+- Crush ice, either using a Lewis bag or food processor.
 Fill your cup halfway with crushed ice.
 Add the vodka, lime juice, and cardamom ginger ale, then top off the remainder of your cup with crushed ice.

-Cut a lime wheel and lay it on the top of the cocktail for garnish, and top with a little ground cardamom for some added spice.
+- Cut a lime wheel and lay it on the top of the cocktail for garnish, and top with a little ground cardamom for some added spice.